-Tillerson urges calm on North Korea, says no imminent threat
+Trump boasts of nuke strength as Tillerson urges calm on North Korea

+“Americans should sleep well at night,” Tillerson said.
+He added: “Nothing that I have seen and nothing that I know of would indicate that the situation has dramatically changed in the last 24 hours.”

+The mixed messages from Tillerson and Trump put the onus on the North Koreans to decide how to interpret the latest missives from the U.S.

-In more tranquil terms, Tillerson sought to explain the thinking behind Trump’s warning to Pyongyang that it would be “met with fire and fury like the world has never seen” if it made more threats to the United States.
-Tillerson said Trump was trying to send a strong and clear message to North Korea’s leader so that there wouldn’t be “any miscalculation.”
+In more tranquil terms than Trump, Tillerson sought to explain the thinking behind Trump’s warning.
+He said the president was trying to send a strong and clear message to North Korea’s leader so that there wouldn’t be “any miscalculation.”

 “What the president is doing is sending a strong message to North Korea in language that Kim Jong Un can understand, because he doesn’t seem to understand diplomatic language,” Tillerson said.
-“I think the president just wanted to be clear to the North Korean regime on the U.S. unquestionable ability to defend itself, will defend itself and its allies.”
+“I think the president just wanted to be clear to the North Korean regime on the U.S. unquestionable ability to defend itself.”
+He said the U.S. “will defend itself and its allies.”

-He said North Korea’s escalating threats showed it was feeling the pressure from a successful U.S. strategy.
+The comments put Tillerson once again in the role of translating the president’s aggressive rhetoric into more diplomatic terms, and of working to minimize the chances of public panic.
+In fact, Tillerson argued that North Korea’s escalating threats indicated it was feeling the pressure from a successful U.S. strategy.

-Tillerson downplayed any speculation that the alarming developments suggested the U.S. was moving closer to a military option to dealing with the crisis over the North’s nuclear and ballistic missile programs.

-“Nothing that I have seen and nothing that I know of would indicate that the situation has dramatically changed in the last 24 hours,” Tillerson said.

-Tillerson spoke to reporters aboard his plane as he returned from Malaysia to Washington, stopping along the way in Guam.
+Tillerson spoke to reporters as he returned from Malaysia to Washington, stopping along the way in Guam.
 Hours earlier, North Korea’s army had said in a statement it was exploring plans for attacking the tiny U.S. territory, which houses U.S. military bases and is a common refuelling stop for U.S. government aircraft traversing the Pacific Ocean.

 Tillerson said he never considered re-routing his trip from Malaysia so as to avoid stopping in Guam.
 Though he insisted there was no imminent threat, he noted that even if there were, “the North Korean missile capability can point in many directions, so Guam is not the only place that would be under threat.”

-The comments put Tillerson once again in the role of translating the president’s aggressive rhetoric into more diplomatic terms, and of working to minimize the chances of a public panic.
-Though it’s extremely unlikely the North would risk annihilation by pre-emptively attacking American citizens, the escalating rhetoric has heightened concern that a miscalculation could spiral out of control and lead to military conflict – a concern that residents of Guam said they felt particularly acutely.
+Though it’s extremely unlikely the North would risk annihilation by pre-emptively attacking American citizens, the escalating rhetoric has heightened concern that a miscalculation could spiral out of control and lead to military conflict — a concern especially acute in Guam, residents of the territory said.

+At least one prominent lawmaker felt Trump wasn’t bluffing with his threat.
+Sen. Lindsey Graham, a Republican on the Armed Services Committee, told CBS’ “This Morning” that Trump had “basically drawn a red line” by saying Pyongyang can’t ever have a nuclear-tipped intercontinental ballistic missile capable of striking the U.S.

+“He’s not going to let that happen,” Graham said.
+“He’s not going to contain the threat.
+He’s going to stop the threat.”

 Tillerson, who spent the past days in Asia working the North Korea conflict, said he didn’t believe a new diplomatic strategy was needed.
 To the contrary, he said the latest threat from the North suggested the current strategy was working.
 After months of frustration over China’s reluctance to pressure Pyongyang economically, the U.S. on Saturday secured a unanimous U.N.
 Security Council vote to authorize sweeping new sanctions that target one-third of the North’s exports.